-Profit has historically been the main objective in business.
+Profit has historically been the main objective in business, but growing emphasis on social and environmental impact has reshaped governance.

-The benefit corporation, however, is a brand-new type of corporation, and unlike typical companies, this corporation is legally obligated to pursue profits and social and environmental advantages.
+The benefit corporation, while a relatively new type of entity, is legally obligated to pursue profits and social and environmental benefits.

 What is a Benefit Corporation?